Policy relating to funding the salaries of investigators

 - Specific cases relating to strategic priority areas for Cancer Research UK.

-- The policy is effective from August 2018.
-The policy will be reviewed every two years and any changes will be approved by the Research Funding Operations Board.
+- The policy is effective from June 2021.
+The policy will be reviewed every two years and any changes will be approved by the Grants Management Policy Board.